AI @ Toyota

 2025 Q2

-Toyota launched the Toyota Software Academy and Global AI Accelerator (GAIA) to upskill AI and software professionals across the group for product innovation.
+Toyota Group launched the Toyota Software Academy and Global AI Accelerator to boost AI and software talent development and accelerate AI integration across products.

 2025 Q1: no updates